 - The number of teens who believe there is “great risk” in using LSD once or twice has decreased since 2000, especially among the younger grades.
-This may reflect the fact that teens are less knowledgeable about this drug than earlier generations.
+This may reflect the fact that teens are less knowledgeable about this drug than earlier generations were.

-- Since 2014, 8th– and 10th-grade students are more likely to disapprove of LSD use, while disapproval has declined among 12th Once again, younger students were more likely to respond that they were not familiar with LSD than in past years.
+- Since 2014, 8th and 10th grade students are more likely to disapprove of LSD use, while disapproval has declined among 12th graders.
+Once again, younger students were more likely to respond that they were not familiar with LSD than in past years.

 These statistics suggest that, while the use of LSD in younger generations is relatively low, decreases in perceived risk and disapproval suggest that there could be a rebound in the drug’s popularity.
 Answers to the MTF survey indicate that younger adolescents are less familiar with LSD and its effects than previous generations.
 It is critical to make sure that teens get access to information about this hallucinogen to prevent abuse before it starts.